gbus/wolmgr/README.md

 Wolmgr is a web application for managing power on/off of hosts on the local network.
 It is based on Cherrypy to provide a restfull interface to send wol, ping or shutdown commands.
+The commands are run by the fabric library.

 Power On: